 Lean Manufacturing and Castings

-Castability is referred to in the foundry as a molders bane.
-The molder is looking for a casting design that is forgiving to variation in pouring speed, metal temperature and easy to eject.
+Castability is referred to in the foundry as a “molder’s bane.”
+The molder is looking for a casting design that is forgiving of variations in pouring speed and metal temperature and is also easy to eject.
 Does the casting have thin walls, sharp edges, deep pockets or a good metal feed path?
-Will we be able to cast multiple cavities?
-Working with the proper foundry and engineers, a casting design which is easy to manufacture can be developed.
-This will reduce the driving costs of scrap and lost time in production, in turn driving down the price of the casting.
+Will it be possible to cast multiple cavities?
+By working with the right foundry and engineers, a highly castable design can be developed.
+Tackling these issues in the design stage can reduce costs of scrap and lost time, which can in turn drive down the overall price of each casting.

-Bottlenecks are where the production of castings tend to build up instead of moving smoothly through the process.
-Quite often in foundries this is the cleaning room and where the most focus is needed.
-The size of the casting, time and type of cleaning will contribute to the solutions needed to move the castings through the bottleneck and unleash the productivity of the process.
-Increased productivity means lower cost to the manufacturer which in turn will drive down the price of the casting.
+Bottlenecks are where the production of castings build up instead of moving smoothly through the process, causing in a backlog of cast parts being stuck behind the buildup.
+In foundries, bottlenecks often happen in the cleaning room.
+This is why lean manufacturing practices focus heavily on improving cleaning processes to prevent these delays.
+The size of the casting, the time required and the type of cleaning needed will determine the best solutions to move castings through the bottleneck and unleash the productivity of the process.
+Higher productivity leads to lower manufacturing costs, which can drive down the price of the casting.

-Optimizing cycle time isn’t always about reduction of cycle time sometimes it could be extending a cycle time to reduce the number of employees needed to manufacture the casting.
-Increasing the cooling time of the casting could allow a secondary process to be moved into the molding function.
-This in turn will reduce the number of employees needed and reduce the cost to manufacture, in turn driving down the price of the casting.
+Optimizing cycle time isn't always about reducing a cycle time.
+Sometimes, optimization is achieved by extending a cycle time to reduce the number of employees needed to manufacture the casting.
+For instance, increasing the cooling time of the casting might allow a secondary process to be integrated into the molding function.
+This consolidation of functions may necessitate fewer employees, freeing them up to work on other tasks.
+In other words, requiring fewer employees to produce a casting lowers manufacturing costs, which in turn reduces the price of the casting.

-Whatever your needs may be when selecting a foundry be sure to inquire about the application of lean manufacturing principles.
-Quite often a simple design change, reduced specification requirement, or the foundries capability to apply lean manufacturing principles can assist you in finding better quality at a lower priceDownload our Buyers Guide; Purchasing Raw and Machined Cast Products
+Often, a simple design change, reduced specification requirement, or the foundry's capability to apply lean manufacturing principles can help you get better quality castings at a lower price.

 Tags: Lean Manufacturing